Approach collecting in a way that strengthens family communication and connection.

 The secret is in building the “family collection” first.
 That is, make sure your first priority is to build communication and strong relationships within your family.
 Actively involving your children and grandchildren in building a collection that interests them can be a way to unify a family.

 True interdependence can only be achieved when there is trust, communication, and transparency among family members.
-Research conducted by journalist and author Malcolm Gladwell suggests that a single shared activity—such as collecting—can go a long way toward building all three.
-Gladwell found that shared activities were more important at
+Shared activities—such as collecting—can go a long way toward building all three.

 Types of collections